Self-Refining Language Model Anonymizers via Adversarial Distillation: Experimental Details

 \subsection{Evaluation}

-We use GPT-4.1–mini to evaluate the privacy and utility of anonymizations for its competitive performance compared to GPT-4o~\citep{openaigpt4o} at only a fraction of the cost.
+We use GPT-4.1 to evaluate the privacy and utility of anonymization results.
 For the adversarial anonymization baseline with various proprietary models, we set top-$p$ to 1 and temperature to 0.1.
 For Dipper, we follow prior work~\citep{staab2024language} by setting lexical diversity (\texttt{lex\_div}) to 60 and order diversity (\texttt{ord\_div}) to 20, balancing moderate lexical variation and limited reordering.